openhab/openhab-jruby/USAGE.md

 ```

 Please be aware that messages might not appear in the logs if the logger name does not start with `org.openhab`.
-This behaviour is due to [log4j2](https://logging.apache.org/log4j/2.x/) requiring definition for each logger prefix.
+This behavior is due to [log4j2](https://logging.apache.org/log4j/2.x/) requiring definition for each logger prefix.

 The {OpenHAB::Logger logger} is similar to a standard [Ruby Logger](https://docs.ruby-lang.org/en/master/Logger.html).
 Supported logging functions include: